k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_master_of_data.md

 ### Update LU Instance

-The transaction is performed on an LUI level whereby the LUI must be received before running the commands.
-Several instances in a transaction cannot be received even when  INSERT, UPDATE or DELETE commands are not run on them.
+The transaction is performed on an LUI level whereby the **get LUI** must be performed before running the commands.
+Several LUI instances cannot be received in a transaction even when INSERT, UPDATE or DELETE commands are not run on them.

-For example, you can get CUSTOMER 1 and ADDRESS 100 in one transaction, but are not permitted to get CUSTOMER 1 and CUSTOMER 2 in another transaction.
+For example, you can get CUSTOMER 1 and ADDRESS 100 in one transaction, but are not permitted to get CUSTOMER 1 and CUSTOMER 2 in one transaction.

 The LU tables that are populated by the update process must be part of the [LU schema](/articles/03_logical_units/03_LU_schema_window.md) and can be defined either with or without a population.